Team Management Skills

 2. Use the Right Tools: Centralising communication via Slack, Microsoft Teams, or project management tools eliminates confusion and saves time on ‘work about work.’

 3. Regular Updates: The team receives frequent updates about what is happening.
-This helps build trust and keep everyone aligned to goals and progress.
+This helps build trust and keep everyone aligned with goals and progress.

 Decision-Making and Problem-Solving